philiphlundberg/FaceBlurAI/README.md

-# Video Cutter and Blurrer
+# FaceBlurAI

 ## Overview
 This Python script allows users to cut a video and apply a blurring effect to specific objects detected using the YOLO (You Only Look Once) model.
 In my project I used a model trained to identify faces to automatically blur them.
-It also provides an option to extract and retain audio from the original video.
+It also provides an option to extract and retain audio from the original video and a choice to change resolution.

 ## Acknowledgements
 This project uses the Ultralytics YOLO model.
 Please refer to the [Ultralytics YOLO repository](https://github.com/ultralytics/ultralytics) for more information and its licensing terms.